sephib/RAG_Ollama_Mac/README.md

     In another tab of command prompt/ terminal run the below
     ```bash
     ollama serve
+    ollama pull deepseek-r1
+    ollama pull nomic-embed-text
     ```

 3.  **Upload Documents:**

-    To upload your documents, update the path of the pdf file in the code and run:
+    To upload your documents, put all pdf files in the data folder and run:
     ```bash
-    python .\src\load_docs.py
+    python ./src/load_docs.py
     ```
-    To remove all the data in your vector database:
+    To reload/reset all the data in your vector database:
     ```bash
-    python .\src\load_docs.py "--reset"
+    python ./src/load_docs.py "--reset"
     ```

 4.  **Run the Streamlit Application:**

     ```bash
-    streamlit run app.py
+    streamlit run ./src/UI.py
     ```

 6.  **Chat with the Bot:**